benjamingreenberg/firebase-email-template-system/README.md

 It contains the same object that is in ```demo_data.js```, and uses
  ```templates/demo_template.html``` as the template file.
 Replace the values in
  ```appUserId``` and ```appUserKey``` with the corresponding values for the user
- created in the Install step above.
+ created when installing the project.

 ```http
 POST http://localhost:5000/my-project/us-central1/getEmail HTTP/1.1